December 21, 2021

 Gary McIntyre

-Gary McIntyre is the managing director of cyber defense at Focal Point Data Risk, a CDW company, focused on customer cybersecurity operations and defenses.
+Gary McIntyre is the Managing Director of Cyber Defense at CDW, focused on customer cybersecurity operations and defenses.
 He is a seasoned information security professional with over 20 years of experience focusing on the development and operation of large-scale information security programs.
-As an architect, manager and consultant, he has worked with a wide range
+As an architect, manager and consultant, he has worked with a wide range of public and private sector org